JahnelGroup/activedirectory-proxy/README.md

 ```

 ## How to Run
-The application expects five (5) properties to be set during startup.
-They are:
+The application expects five (5) properties to be set during startup, they are:
 * zuul.routes.service.path
 * zuul.routes.service.url
 * ldap.domain